satoru2001/SOAD/README.md

 # SOAD
-We present before you the Pharmaport website.
-(CAPTION : we care, for your health) I will walk you through all these contents one by one.
-Let me start off with the business plan or the problem from which the website has been born.

-the website provides the facility to store all the medical records like prescriptions given by doctors, scanned copies of X-rays, CT-scan, MRI and everything related to reports of a person from birth to present in digital format.
+We present before you the Pharmaport website. (we care, for your health) Business plan the website provides the facility to store all the medical records like prescriptions given by doctors, scanned copies of X-rays, CT-scan, MRI and everything related to reports of a person from birth to present in digital format.

 ## Example